-Cupid shot you with the arrow that initiated the beginning of what could only result in blissful marriage.
-You then execute a will and trust to ensure that your loving spouse will receive all of your assets upon your death.
-Then Valentines day comes around.
-The flowers die, the chocolate melts, and next thing you know, you’re getting a divorce.
+Cupid shot you with the arrow that initiated the beginning of what could only result in blissful South Florida marriage.
+You then execute a Will and Trust to ensure that your loving spouse will receive ALL of your assets upon your death.
+Then, many Valentine’s Days later he flowers die, the chocolate melts in the Florida heat, and pretty soon you’re getting a divorce.
 What now?
 Pull the arrow out of your chest and revise your estate plan with a South Florida attorney!

 There are a variety of life events that can render your estate planning strategies ineffective, and divorce is one of them.
 This is why it is incredibly important to have your estate plan reviewed to ensure that it is still effective and true to your goals.
 In fact, if you experience any life event that affects your relationships or distributions, you will want to have your plan reviewed for alterations.